 The WALS program is constantly evolving and we plan to keep it that way.
 Instructors and students are encouraged to discuss new and controversial material, perspectives, and techniques.
-For the experienced practitioner WALS provides a well-rounded exposure to the challenge of providing advanced medical care in a difficult environment.
+For the experienced practitioner, WALS provides well-rounded exposure to the challenges of providing advanced medical care in a difficult environment.
 You can look forward to a fun and stimulating five days.

 A significant portion of the course will be outdoors.
 The practical sessions will not be dangerous or overly strenuous, but participants should be prepared to deal with uneven terrain and mountain weather.
 Technical rock and rescue skills are not required.

 Current certification or licensure as an EMT-I, Paramedic, RN, NP, PA, MD, or DO is a prerequisite for admission.
 Other medical providers will be considered on a case-by-case basis.

 Instructors: David Johnson, MD, Jeffrey Isaac, PA-C, Erik Forsythe WEMT-P

 This 36-hour, 4 day long course focuses on wilderness and rescue medicine for advanced level practitioners.
 Upon receiving the course roster from the sponsor, pre-course Study Guides will be mailed to students two to four weeks prior to the first day of the course.
 Each participant is asked to take an online pretest and complete case study assignments prior to the beginning of the course.
 Generally the mornings are devoted to homework review and lectures, while the afternoons focus on skill stations and patient scenarios.
 Skill labs include basic and advanced airway techniques and equipment, cardiovascular emergencies, and wound management.
 There will be videotaped scenarios using moulaged patients; one of these is done at night.

 All teaching materials are provided by Wilderness Medical Associates at no additional cost.
 This includes a book of lecture handouts, our case study workbook, SOAP notes, our textbook, Wilderness and Rescue Medicine and The Wilderness Medical Associates Field Guide.

 Completion and Grades

-Certification requires 100% attendance, satisfactorily completing all homework assignments, course participation in all didactic and practical components including simulations, and the final examination.
+Certification requires 100% attendance, satisfactory completion of all homework assignments, course participation in all didactic and practical components including simulations, and the final examination.
 Wilderness Medical Associates International is committed to making reasonable accommodation to any student with special needs.

 Certification and CEUs Available